 Starting with Unity 2019.3, you can use Unity as a Library in other applications by integrating your content and the Unity runtime components in a native platform project.
-This enables you to embed content that uses 3D or 2D real-time renderingThe process of drawing graphics to the screen (or to a render texture).
-By default, the main camera in Unity renders its view to the screen.
-More info
+This enables you to embed content that uses 3D or 2D real-time rendering, like ARAugmented Reality More info

-See in Glossary experiences, interaction with 3D models, 2D mini-games, and so on.
+See in Glossary experiences, interaction with 3D models, and 2D mini-games.
 The Unity Runtime Library exposes ways to manage loading, activating, and unloading within the native application.

 The following platforms currently support Unity as a Library:

 To determine platform versions and other dependencies, see the system requirements page.